Top 20 Craziest College Basketball Courts

-Typically, college basketball courts are very simple in design.
-But in the new age of exotic uniform combinations and football fields, some Division I basketball programs have turned their basketball courts into art canvases - for better or for worse.
-We count down the Top 20 Craziest.
+College basketball courts are typically very simple in design.
+But in the new age of exotic uniform combinations, some Division I basketball programs have turned their basketball courts into art canvases - for better or for worse.
+We count down the 20 Craziest College Basketball Courts/

 19. Cal State Fullerton

 Inspired by its California brethren at Long Beach State, Cal State Fullerton gave its basketball court a palm-tree theme (to go along with mountains in the background).
 While unoriginal, it looks sharp and reminds students and players why they picked the school in the first place.